 “Gotu kola helps keep your memory, mind, and focus sharp at the same time as it’s supporting the collagen in your skin,” says Lonsdorf, who recommends Stress Free Mind and Youthful Skin Cream, which contain this powerful herb.

-Common Skincare Issues & What to Do About Them
+Ayurveda for Skin: Common Issues & What To Do About Them

 - If the skin is too oily, it aggravates moisture balance (Shleshaka Kapha).